leonardbereska/memory_grid/README.md

 This environment is designed for memory tasks and features a 2D grid layout, as opposed to the 3D layout of the standard memory environment.
 The agent's observation is partial and egocentric, but from a topview perspective.
 Movement is restricted to discrete grid positions, rather than continuous motion.

 - walls are black, empty cells white, the targets are square and have different colors
-- the agent is roun
-d and has the color of the current target
+- the agent is round and has the color of the current target

 ### Task: Treasure Hunt